Southern Combination Football League: 1920–1939

 The league originally consisted of a single section of 12 clubs, and had reached a stable membership of 14 clubs when it was abandoned on the outbreak of World War II.
 The fore-runner of the League Cup, known then as the Baldwin Cup (generically Invitation Cup) was introduced in 1938-39 with six teams invited.
-Lewes were the inaurgural final winners beating Littlehampton 5-0 at Newhaven on 6 May 1939.
+Lewes were the inaugural final winners beating Littlehampton 5-0 at Newhaven on 6 May 1939.